Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data: Method used for reducing the number of baryonic parameters

 As a next step, we further reduce the numbers of parameters from 5 to 3.
 Fig.~\ref{fig:logL_3param_allsim} shows the negative sum of likelihood values ($-\log\mathcal{L}$) for all 3-parameter models with fixed pairs of parameters fitted to the simulations.
 Dark-blue areas correspond to models that provide the best global fits over all simulations and redshifts considered.
 Based on Fig.~\ref{fig:logL_3param_allsim}, we propose to fix $\mu$ and $\gamma$ to 1 and 2.5, respectively, ending up with the 3-parameter model used in the main text.

 The final step consists of reducing the amount of free parameters from 3 to 1.
 In Fig.~\ref{fig:logL_1param_allsim}, we show the values of $-\log\mathcal{L}$ for all 1-parameter models fitted to the simulations.
 Dark-blue regions again correspond to the models that provide the best overall fit to the simulations.
 Based on the data shown in Fig.~\ref{fig:logL_1param_allsim}, we fix $\theta_\mathrm{ej}$ to 3.5 and $\eta_\delta$ to 0.2 to obtain the 1-parameter model used in the main text of this paper (see Sec.~\ref{sec:reduce_param}).
-Note that, contrary to the reductions from 7 to 5 and 5 to 3 parameters, the AIC and BIC values are significantly larger for the 3 to 1 parameter reduction.
-This suggests that the 3-parameter baryonification model consists of the best compromise between accuracy and small number of free parameters optimal for Bayesian inference analyses.
+Note that, contrary to the reductions from 7 to 5 and 5 to 3 parameters, the AIC and BIC values are significantly larger for the 3 to 1 parameter reduction. \RefReport{We have listed the AIC and BIC values for the best fit models to all the simulations in Table~\ref{table:param_reduction_logL}.} This suggests that the 3-parameter baryonification model consists of the best compromise between accuracy and small number of free parameters optimal for Bayesian inference analyses.